-Barracuda Point, for obvious reasons this is a much prized dive site in the area.
-In addition to the huge school that gives this dive site its name, you may well run into other large animals such as hammerheads.
-However it is the antics at the batfish cleaning station that spread the most mask-filling smiles among divers lucky enough to find themselves here.
+For example, Barracuda Point, for obvious reasons, is a much prized dive site in the Vanua Levu area.
+In addition to the huge school of formidable fish that gives this popular place its name, you may well run into other large animals such as hammerhead sharks.
+However, it is the antics of the batfish at the cleaning station that spread the most mask-filling smiles among scuba divers lucky enough to find themselves here.

 Since there is a steady current flowing past here, it is no surprise that the point also features staghorn corals and gorgonian sea fans trapping as many nutrients as their wide span allows.
 If you are particularly lucky you may see the unforgettable sight of a school of hammerheads, their unmistakable snouts facing into the prevailing current.